amrshaban2005/ether-wallet/README.md

 # ether-wallet
-- create ether wallet for transfering Ethers to one or more address
+- create ether wallet for transferring Ethers to one or more address
 - dapp smart contract in solidity
 - using Truffle framework